Salesforce Apex Tutorial for Beginners

 }

-There are implicit variable define by every trigger that returns the run-time context.
-These variables are defined in the system.
-Trigger class.
-These variables are called context variables.
-Below screenshot shows the context variable supported by apex trigger.
+There are implicit variables defined by every trigger that return the run-time context.
+These variables are defined in the System.Trigger class and are called context variables.
+The two screenshots below list the context variables supported by Apex triggers:

-• Trigger.new can’t be deleted.
+- Trigger.new cannot be deleted.

 Batch Class in Apex

-Following are the advantages of batch class:
+Following are the advantages of a batch class:

-• Database.
-Batchable interface must be implemented by an apex class to be used as a batch class.
-It provides three methods which must be implemented by the batch class.
+The Database.Batchable interface must be implemented by an Apex class to be used as a batch class.
+It provides three methods that must be implemented by the batch class:

-Syntax of start method:
+Syntax of the start method:

-global (Database.QueryLocator | Iterable<sObject>) start(Database.BatchableContextbc) {}
+global (Database.QueryLocator | Iterable<sObject>) start(Database.BatchableContext bc) {}

 A reference to the Database.BatchableContext object,

 A list of sObjects, such as List<sObject>, or a list of parameterized types.
-Syntax of execute method:
+Syntax of the execute method:

-global void execute(Database.BatchableContext BC, list<P>){}
+global void execute(Database.BatchableContext bc, List<P> records){}

-global void finish(Database.BatchableContext BC){}
+global void finish(Database.BatchableContext bc){}

-Database.BatchableContext object
+Database.BatchableContext Object

-Each method of the Database.
-Batchable interface has a reference to Database.BatchableContext object.
+Each method of the Database.Batchable interface has a reference to a Database.BatchableContext object.

 This object is used to track the progress of the batch job.

-• getJobId(): This method returns the ID of the batch job.
+- getJobId(): This method returns the ID of the batch job.

-Below is the syntax of a batch class :
+Below is the syntax of a batch class:

 global class MyBatchClass implements Database.Batchable<sObject> {

-global (Database.QueryLocator | Iterable<sObject>) start(Database.BatchableContextbc) {
+global (Database.QueryLocator | Iterable<sObject>) start(Database.BatchableContext bc) {

 // collect the batches of records or objects to be passed to execute